monome/docs/crow/timeline.md

 If you need to stop all the running timelines you can run `timeline.cleanup()` to stop all running timelines.
 Beware that this will also stop *any* running `clock` routines, even if they weren't started by `timeline`!

-## Post-Methods for 'loop'
+## `loop` Post-Methods

+**Note: as of now, only `loop` functions can have post-methods applied.**

-By default `loop` will repeat the time-event table endlessly.
+By default, `loop` will repeat the time-event table endlessly.
 You can stop the timeline at any moment with the `:stop()` method, but you can also make the looping programmatic with the following post-methods:

 ### `:unless`